Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 Sheet Mask Facial Mask

 Sheet masks (also called facial masks) are popular across all Asian skincare routines, including the Japanese skincare routine.
-They are known for their high concentration of moisture and, outside of using them in your regular skincare routine, are often used as a quick-fix hydration product for anyone with a big event the following day.
+They are known for their high moisture concentration and, outside of using them in your regular skincare routine, are often used as a quick-fix hydration product for anyone with a big event the following day.

-After you apply your sheet mask, relax for 10-15 minutes whilst it does its magic.
-It is recommended that you use a sheet mask 2 days a week.
+After you apply your sheet mask, relax for 10-15 minutes while it does its magic.We recommend using a sheet mask two days a week.

 The Lululun pink face masks are the best all-purpose masks that provide hydration and skin barrier enhancement.
 They contain hyaluronic acid, rice ceramide, and ginseng roots.

-Feel free to also read our blog posts about the best Japanese Facial masks.
+Feel free also to read our blog posts about the best Japanese Facial masks.

 Meishoku Medicated Placenta Whitening Eye Cream

-Eye creams are often overlooked because most people don’t understand their importance in skincare.
+Eye creams are often overlooked because most people don’t understand their importance in skin care.
 However, they’re an important part of the Japanese skincare routine and are the difference between youthful, bright eyes and tired, dull eyes.

 Make sure you check out this article for more Japanese skin whitening products!